KEPR-TV: History

-KEPR-TV went on the air for the first time December 28, 1954, as a satellite of KIMA-TV.
+KEPR-TV went on the air for the first time December 30, 1954, as a satellite of KIMA-TV.
 It was owned by Cascade Broadcasting Company, which also owned 40 percent of KWIE (610 AM) in Kennewick.
-Cascade bought the remaining 60 percent of KWIE in 1956 and changed its call letters to KEPR, matching the television station, the following year.
+Cascade bought the remaining 60 percent of KWIE in November 1956 and changed its call letters to KEPR, matching the television station, the following year.

 A few years earlier, the Federal Communications Commission (FCC) collapsed all of central Washington into one giant television market.
 However, this market was designated a "UHF island" due to being sandwiched between Seattle to the west, Spokane to the east and Portland to the south.
 It soon became apparent that one full-power UHF station would not nearly be enough for adequate coverage of this vast and mountainous area.
 KEPR-TV thus signed on as the first station in the United States to be a satellite of another.

 Original plans called for it to be a straight repeater of KIMA-TV, apart from station identifications.
 However, it soon became apparent that Tri-Cities residents wanted a more local station.
 Monte Strohl, who until then had been a radio salesman at KIMA, was installed as the first manager-salesman of KEPR-TV.
 The station also added a separate news department.

 Like its parent station, KEPR-TV carried programming from all three networks, but was a primary CBS affiliate.
 It lost NBC in 1965 when KNDU (channel 25) followed the lead of parent station KNDO (channel 23) and became a full-time NBC affiliate, and lost ABC when KVEW (channel 42) signed on along with parent KAPP (channel 35) in 1970.
 During the 1970s, the two stations co-branded as "Cascade TV."